microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 ## Code the project

-1. Open the file `\src\client/<your tab name>` in your code editor.
+1. Open the file `/src/client/<your tab name>` in your code editor.
 Create a new file named `Util.ts`.
 Then add the following import statements:

     ```ts
     //`Util.ts

-    import { SharedMap, IFluidContainer } from "fluid-framework";
+    import { IFluidContainer } from "fluid-framework";
     import { AzureClient, AzureClientProps, LOCAL_MODE_TENANT_ID } from "@fluidframework/azure-client";
     import { InsecureTokenProvider } from "@fluidframework/test-client-utils";
     ```